552020/CPP01/docs/pointers_to_members.md

 # Pointers to member

 Pointers-to-members provide a way to dynamically select a member of a class at runtime.
-This can be useful for more flexible object manipulation.
+They don't refer to a specific istance of a class.

+## Syntax

+Pointers-to-members are defined with the typical `*` for pointers but after the `::` and the name of the class.
+The type of the pointer should also specified.

+`int myClass::*pointerToMember`

 ## Pointers to function members